jbull477/msu-cse491-2013/day28.rst

       git merge try_merge

+10. (If you have time) Fork https://github.com/ctb/cse491-mergez, push your master branch to your own copy, and set up a pull request from your master to my master.

-10. Bask in the warm glow of success.
+11. Bask in the warm glow of success.

 Resolving merge conflicts
 -------------------------